JedeDChicken/Imagenerator/README.md

 *Generated image will be 'generated_image.png'

+*Documentations at Doc folder

 ## Sample:

-*Prompt: 'a photo of an astronaut riding a horse on mars' *Output: 'generated_image.png' in this repository
+*Prompt: 'a photo of an astronaut riding a horse on mars' *Output: Doc/'generated_image.png'